omegaml/omegaml/docs/source/admin/spark.rst

-Using omega|ml on private Spark Clusters
+Using omega-ml on private Spark Clusters
 ----------------------------------------

-omega|ml can be installed on any machine of your preference following below steps:
+omega-ml can be installed on any machine of your preference following below steps:

 * install omegaml using pip
 * set env variables for mongodb and rabbitmq